jugonzal07/cbc_data_cleaner/README.md

 ## Features

 The main purpose of this repo is the `parse_cbc_csv_file` function found in `cleaning_scripts.R`.
-This function reads in a CBC CSV files and returns a named list with post processed information for ease of us.
+This function reads in CBC CSV files and returns a named list with post processed information for ease of us.
 This information is in the form of a named list with the following:

 - abbreviation = Abbreviation for CBC circle name
 - circle_name = Name of CBC Circle name